rsterbin/jquery-multisortselect/README.md

   of all the available options.
 NB: if you're using a url backend, it must accept the parameter `all` and return all of the items.

+* You can set `featured` if you want to have a link that shows a list of specially-selected options, similar to the show-all link.
+This should be a function that returns the list of items you want.
+Set `cache_featured` to false if you want to call it on every button press.

 Options
 -------